 ICER 2020: A Promising Practice in Accessible Virtual Conference Presentations

-Throughout 2020, as conferences moved online in response to the global pandemic, it appears that only a few organizations took proactive steps to make their conferences accessible to people with disabilities.
-The 2020 Association of Computing Machinery International Computing Education Research Conference (ICER) is an example of one conference that chose to take proactive steps to caption the presentation sessions and provide clear guidelines to presenters about accessible design of presentations.
+Throughout 2020, as conferences moved online in response to the global pandemic, many struggled with accessibility while others took proactive steps to make their conference more accessible.
+The 2020 Association of Computing Machinery International Computing Education Research Conference (ICER) is an example of one conference that chose to take proactive steps by captioning the sessions and providing clear guidelines to presenters about accessible presentations.

-Presentations for ICER 2020 were prerecorded, while discussions and networking took place within the conference schedule.
+Presentations for ICER 2020 were required to be recorded, allowing for discussion and networking during the conference.
 Presenters were asked to submit videos that satisfied a number of criteria related to length, format, file, size, and accessibility.
-The accessibility-related guidelines, included below, ensured that individuals who cannot see the slides or hear the audio of presentations had access to the content.
+The accessibility-related guidelines, included below, ensured that individuals who could not see the slides or hear presentations had access to the content of those presentations.

 - Describe critical visual content presented.
 This also ensures that blind attendees get the same information that sighted attendees get.